Cragady/hire-career-path/README.md

 [This is a list of deployment options for Flask](https://flask.palletsprojects.com/en/master/deploying/)

-Who, so this one is a doozy.
+Whooo, so this one was a doozy to set up for me initially.
+I don't know why I had to fight like this, for this repository, I've had other test repos pushed much more easily than this one.
+I have it working at this point though.
 You'll be able to find the AWS deployment method [in the AWS.md file here.](docs/AWS-deployment.md)

 I will add more deployment methods later if I'm feeling inspired.